 As a result, you start to feel older.
-Your mood is affected, you gain weight, and you experience hot flashes and night sweats and other symptoms.
+You have mood changes, you gain weight and you experience hot flashes and night sweats and other symptoms.
 Sleepless nights and memory lapses may also be common.
 As Dr. Berg explains it, the adrenal glands become the weakest link in this situation.
-To help us learn more about the relationship between adrenal fatigue syndrome and menopause, here’s a video by Dr. Berg on the subject.
-(2.09 minutes)
+To help us learn more about the relationship between adrenal fatigue syndrome and menopause, here’s a video by Dr. Berg on the subject (2:09):

 How Will I Feel?